github/developer.github.com/content/v3/repos/deployments.md

 deployment.

 Deployments and Deployment Statuses both have associated repository events when they're created.
-This allows web hooks and 3rd party integrations to respond to deployment requests as well as update the status of a deployment as progress is made.
+This allows webhooks and 3rd party integrations to respond to deployment requests as well as update the status of a deployment as progress is made.